sybilhoangRG/support.balsamiq.com/content/sales/cloudsubscriptions.md

 ## Restarting Your Subscription

-After your subscription ends, either due to your trial ending, credit card renewal trouble, or because the time remaining on your canceled plan ended, your site will be suspended for **30 days**.
-During this time, staff and project members won't be able to access or use the site.
-However, the site owners can login and choose to permanently delete the site, download projects, or restart the subscription.
+After your subscription ends, either due to your trial ending, credit card renewal trouble, or because the time remaining on your canceled plan ended, your space will be suspended for **30 days**.
+During this time, staff and project members won't be able to access or use the space.
+However, the space owners can login and choose to permanently delete the space, download projects, or restart the subscription.

-[//]: <> (test view of suspended site - looks like it might be a yellow banner "Your site is suspended because the trial period is expired.
-You cannot create or edit projects.
-Update your Billing Info or your site will be destroyed in XX days.")

-If you choose not to restart the subscription, **after 30 days your site data will be deleted permanently.**
+If you choose not to restart the subscription, **after 30 days your space data will be deleted permanently.**

 * * *